Why analyse art work?

 The strength or intensity of the alternating stripes on the right side earlier demonstrated the effect contrasting value can have on a work.
 I counterbalanced the difference in value (and contrast) by adding Inktense design in the lighter valued yellow.

-Analysis using principles of art
+Analysis using the principles of art

 Balance (symmetric, asymmetric, and radial symmetry)